 |Wellington Monument||1 miles (1.6 km)||Enjoy a climb up Wellington Hill and visit the monument created to commemorate the Duke of Wellington's victory at the Battle of Waterloo.
 View Full Details>>|

 |West Deane Way||45 miles (72 km)||This wonderful circular walk takes you through the beautiful Somerset countryside including the Quantocks.

 The path starts and ends in Taunton on the River Tone and heads north west towards West Bagborough.
 You continue through Lydeard St Lawrence and Wiveliscombe before a pleasant waterside stretch along the River Tone takes you back to Taunton via Bradford on Tone.

-You start in Wells by the impressive cathedral and head west towards Cheddar passing the show caves and paper mill at Wookey Hole and then onto the spectacular Cheddar Gorge-voted the second greatest natural wonder in Britain.
+You start in Wells by the impressive cathedral and head west towards Cheddar passing the show caves and paper mill at Wookey Hole and the wonderful limestone nature reserve at Ebbor Gorge.
+The route continues through Rodney Stoke National Nature Reserve and Draycott Sleights Nature Reserve before coming to the spectacular Cheddar Gorge, voted the second greatest natural wonder in Britain.